EWU-ACM/Compilers/README.md

--# Compilers
+# Compilers
- -A group for EWU students with a specific interest in building and/or understanding the internals of compilers
+A group for EWU students with a specific interest in building and/or understanding the internals of compilers